Spartan Plumbing Inc Trucks

 What types of pests are commonly caused by plumbing issues?

-Common pests include cockroaches, drain flies, ants, termites, rodents, and water bugs—all of which are drawn to moisture and food debris.
+Common pests include cockroaches, drain flies, ants, termites, rodents, and water bugs, all drawn to moisture and food debris.
+In Western Washington specifically, carpenter ants and rodents are among the most frequent pest problems linked to plumbing issues like crawlspace leaks and sewer line breaks.

 How do clogged drains contribute to pest infestations?